-Operations on the colon or gallbladder
+Operations on the large intestine (colon) or gallbladder

 Rarely, gas gangrene occurs when there is no injury or surgery—usually in people with colon cancer, diverticulitis, or a disorder that reduces blood flow to the intestine or results in leaks through the wall of the intestine.
-Gangrene may develop when bacteria that live in the intestine leak out.
+Gas gangrene may develop when bacteria that live in the intestine leak out.
 The bacteria can spread widely.

 Symptoms of Gas Gangrene

 Gas gangrene causes severe pain in the infected area.
 Initially, the area is swollen and pale but eventually turns red, then bronze, and finally blackish green.
 The area is firm and tender to the touch.
 Large blisters often form.
 Gas bubbles may be visible within the blister or may be felt under the skin, usually after the infection progresses.
 Fluids draining from the wound smell rotten (putrid).